minireipaz/api-service/README.md

 - **Maximum execution time**: 10 seconds
 - **Lack of native triggers**: No support for scheduled or complex event-based executions

+### Choosing Confluent Cloud Kafka over Upstash Kafka

+- Triggers to Vercel Functions:

+  <b>Upstash Kafka:</b> Does not support direct triggers to Vercel Functions.
+  <b>Confluent Kafka:</b> Offers an HTTP connector that can send data directly to Vercel Functions, enabling real-time processing and more efficient workflows.

+- Polling Interval:

+  <b>Upstash Kafka:</b> Uses a service called QStash, which has a minimum polling interval of 1 minute.
+This delay is not suitable for use cases that require more immediate data processing.

+  <b>Confluent Kafka:</b> The HTTP connector allows for near-instantaneous data transmission to Vercel Functions, ensuring timely processing without the limitations of a minimum polling interval.

+### Reasons for Choosing Double-Writing Over CDC with Debezium or similar for Kafka Integration

+When integrating event-driven systems like Apache Kafka with databases, the "double-writing" approach—writing data both to the database and Kafka—can lead to potential consistency issues.
+However, in certain scenarios, such as relying on free SaaS (Software as a Service) solutions, double-writing might be the practical choice.
+Here are the reasons why double-writing is preferred in our situation:

+- Free SaaS Solutions: We depend on free SaaS offerings which provide necessary services at no cost.
+These services often do not support advanced features like change data capture (CDC) directly from their databases, limiting our ability to use solutions like Debezium.

+- Infrastructure Limitations: Running a CDC tool like Debezium requires dedicated infrastructure and resources to manage and maintain the setup.
+Given our current limitations in infrastructure and resource availability, double-writing becomes a more feasible option.

+- Quicker Implementation: Double-writing can be implemented more quickly compared to setting up a full CDC pipeline with Debezium.
+This allows us to achieve our integration goals faster, meeting immediate project deadlines and requirements.

+- Simplicity: Double-writing involves straightforward code changes to ensure data is written to both the database and Kafka, simplifying the implementation process without needing in-depth CDC expertise.
+Flexibility:

+- Adaptable to SaaS Limitations: Many free SaaS platforms have limitations on direct access to their databases or transaction logs.
+Double-writing allows us to bypass these limitations by writing data to Kafka directly from our application layer.

+- Custom Workflows: Double-writing enables us to create custom workflows tailored to our specific needs, which might not be fully supported by a standard CDC tool.

+- Short-Term Viability: Double-writing serves as a viable interim solution while we assess and plan for a more robust CDC implementation in the future.
+It allows us to meet current project requirements and maintain progress.

+- Evaluation Phase: This approach provides us with the opportunity to evaluate the actual requirements and benefits of a full CDC setup, ensuring that any future investment in Debezium or similar tools is well-justified.

 ### Solution: Kafka Confluent with HTTP Connector

 This architecture allows us to: